orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 *NOTE: This is not ideal, see [#1840](https://github.com/orbeon/orbeon-forms/issues/1840)*

-`annotate` can contain the following tokens: `error`, `warning`, or `info`.
-The XML data is annotated with the information associated with the given level or levels.
+`annotate` can contain the following tokens:

+- `error`, `warning`, `info`: XML elements are annotated with information associated with the given level or levels.
+- `id`: XML elements are annotated with a unique id.
+[SINCE Orbeon Forms 4.7]

 If the property is missing or empty, no annotation takes place.
 For example:

 ```xml
     <property